isabella232/acp-mobile-sdkdocs/src/pages/documentation/migrate-to-android.md

 ## Update SDK initialization

 After you have imported the new Android libraries, you'll need to update SDK initialization code as described below.
 With Mobile Core version 2.0.0 and above, the `MobileCore.start()` API is no longer required.
 The SDK has simplified initialization and registration of extensions by providing the `MobileCore.registerExtensions()` API.
 After the given extensions have been registered, the SDK will be initialized and the completion block will be executed.
-Code which used to reside in the start() block will now reside in the `MobileCore.registerExtensions()`'s completion block.
+The code which used to reside in the start() block will now reside in the `MobileCore.registerExtensions()`'s completion block.

 The following code snippets show the recommended initialization code for the latest Mobile SDKs.